 - 2/2 cup ricotta cheese

 - 4 button or cremini mushrooms, trimmed and thinly sliced

 - Kosher salt and freshly ground black pepper

-3b If you are not using a baking stone, line two rimmed baking sheets with parchment paper and brush with olive oil.
+3 Brush sheet pan and tortillas with olive oil: Brush a sheet pan with olive oil.
 Place a tortilla on each baking sheet and brush each with olive oil.

 4 Sprinkle tortillas with cheese, mushrooms, onions: Sprinkle each tortilla with half a cup of shredded Asiago cheese.
 Add bits of ricotta cheese, 1/4 cup for each tortilla.

 Sprinkle with mushrooms and with the slightly caramelized onions.
 Sprinkle with a little salt and pepper.

 5 Bake: Place the baking sheets in the oven.
 Bake until the crust is crisp and brown all over, about 10 minutes (the time varies, depending on the oven), rotating the sheet pans and swapping out their positions on the racks halfway through the cooking to ensure even baking.